-Aireys Inlet, a gorgeous coastal hamlet where the familiar curves of the Great Ocean Road and dramatic nature of the Great Otway National Park begins.
-The landscape is dominated by the Split Point Lighthouse, enjoy the fabulous tour on offer.
-Spectacular trails through the Great Otway National Park for walking or riding and the local creeks and beaches, great for fishing await you!
+Aireys Inlet, a gorgeous coastal hamlet where the familiar curves of the Great Ocean Road and dramatic nature of the Great Otway National Park begin.

 The Split Point Lighthouse is open to the public for tours and a discovery trail in the surrounding area offers insight into the history of the area as well as glorious views of the Eagle Rock Marine Sanctuary.
 There are spectacular trails through the Great Otway National Park for walking or riding and the local creeks and beaches are great for fishing.

-Explore Lighthouse Precinct area.
+Explore the Lighthouse Precinct area.
 This is a delightful experience incorporating the Split Point Lighthouse, Bark Hut, Allen Noble Sanctuary, the Memorial Cairn and heritage listed buildings.
-The Lighthouse was built in 1891 and towers 34 metres above the coastline.
 Enjoy the amazing views from the reserve of the Lighthouse.

-The Bark Hut is a replica of a settler’s hut from the 1860’s which was destroyed in the1983 Ash Wednesday bushfires.
+The Bark Hut close by is a replica of a settler’s hut from the 1860’s which was destroyed in the 1983 Ash Wednesday bushfires.
 There is a children’s playground here also.

 Cliff Top Walk